 Eventually the gradient eases and the top comes into view across boggy ground.
 Heron Pike, a Birkett, is marked by a small cairn to the right of the path on the edge of the plateau.

 Skirt the worst of the bog by first heading a little right before swinging back left aiming for the obvious path to higher more rocky ground.
 Follow the steps cut into the steep grass bank, and then on to the summit cairn of Sheffield Pike a little further still.

 From the summit, bear left from the route of ascent, westward, to drop down a wide boggy path.
-Before reaching the col of Nick Head the path splits, behind you is a boundary marker post with "M 1912" inscribed on it.
-Bear left to continue descending down towards the old quarry heaps and a wooden footbridge.
+Before reaching the col of Nick Head and approximately 50m (55 yards) beyond the boundary marker post inscribed with "M 1912", bear left to continue descending down towards the old quarry heaps and a wooden footbridge.
 Cross the footbridge and bear left.
 Although you can hear it much of Swart Beck on your left is hidden in its deep and steep sided ravine.

 The path is quite well engineered until it really starts to drop into a zigzag, and then heads right below Stand End, where the path is a very rough collection of loose stone.
 Continue down more zigzags through some juniper bushes to the old mine buildings - now a Youth Hostel, bunkhouse and various club huts.

 Bear right onto a track signposted "Red Tarn and Helvellyn".
 Bear left again and drop down to the gated wooden footbridge.
 Over the bridge and turn left onto a rough path traversing along the hillside.
 When the path splits keep to the higher, mostly level, track.